 Functional Massage Therapy strives to reduce the risk of transmitting the Covid virus through a number of different precautions and policies.
-Some are required by the college which governs Registered Massage Therapy in BC, and some measures are in place to better protect the local community.
+Some are required by the college which governs Registered Massage Therapy in BC, and some measures are an extra layer of added protection for our local community.

 Leslie Clisby takes her role in your health care seriously by keeping her social interactions to under a 6 pack outside of her home bubble and does not interact with anyone ill or experiencing a potential covid symptom.
 Leslie is committed to staying within our local health authority during this pandemic and not hosting anyone from outside of VIHA.
 She wears a mask while inside any facility (school, gym, venue, business, etc).